• Skip to main content

 Your blood pressure is a measure of how much pressure is exerted against your arteries and your organs by the blood being pumped by your heart.
 The higher the pressure, the harder your heart has to work.
 Hypertension is diagnosed when someone’s systolic blood pressure (top number) is consistently greater than 140, or their diastolic pressure (bottom number) is consistently greater than 90.
 This doesn’t mean that if you have a single reading that is high, you have hypertension.
 But if you do have such a reading, you should be monitored to make sure it comes back to normal.

 There are some instances in which hypertension can be caused by another treatable problem, but about 95% of diagnosed people have essential hypertension, which often has no one identifiable cause.
 In these cases, there are a number of lifestyle choices that can be made to lower blood pressure, and in many instances, blood pressure medications will be needed.
 What is important to remember is that hypertension is a chronic illness.
 There are usually no symptoms, so there will be no warnings if it goes uncontrolled.
-Once you are diagnosed, it is essential to follow your doctor’s advice, continue a healthy lifestyle, and take your medications as prescribed for the rest of your life.
+Once you are diagnosed, it is essential to follow your family medicine provider’s advice, continue a healthy lifestyle, and take your medications as prescribed for the rest of your life.

 There are many things that contribute to hypertension – some factors you cannot control, while others you can.
 For instance, it is more common in men than women, more common in African American men, as well as older adults.
 Sometimes, hypertension can also be genetic, or hereditary.
 Obviously, these are things that you can’t control.
 However, being overweight or obese, being inactive, smoking, eating a diet high in sodium, and stress all contribute to hypertension; and these are things that you can control.